 We are thrilled to add yet another organic herbal tea to our USA-grown catalogue!
 This exquisite chamomile not only shows off the botanical’s beautiful daisy-like flower, but an intact green stem.
-Grown in Vermont and hand harvested by a small, dedicated team of organic farmers, this air-dried herb produces a clear, lemon-colored liquor that offers an aroma of spring rain, fresh earth and shortbread cookies.
+Grown in Vermont and hand harvested by a small, dedicated team of organic farmers, this air-dried herb produces a clear, lemon-colored liquor that offers an aroma of spring meadow and sugar cookies.
 The caffeine free cup is lightly floral with notes of sunflower seeds and a slight mineral quality.

 Perfect for a first-time chamomile drinker or an avid fan looking to try a new origin, this USA-grown chamomile is much brighter with a spring-like freshness when compared to our more traditional honey-like Egyptian chamomile.
 But, similar to chamomile grown everywhere this one tastes great with such additions as honey, lime, lemon and cinnamon!

 Our Chamomile USA is grown on Foster Farm in Calais, Vermont.
 Foster Farm has been in the same family for over 200 years.
 They grow, harvest and process certified organic botanicals.
 Owners Peter and Annie originally founded the organic condiment company Annie's Naturals, and are exceptionally meticulous about the production methods, cleanliness and quality of the botanicals grown on their farm.
 Peter loves farming and Annie loves plants.
 The two melded their interests and passions together to establish their organic medicinal herb farm Foster Farm Botanicals.
 Now a band of ten, Foster Farm takes great pride in producing diverse botanicals, from growing and harvesting to drying and milling every botanical on their property.
 They are committed to being stewards of the land and are grateful to share their love of plants with the devoted crew and customers at Arbor Teas!